Darkempire78/Raid-Protect-Discord-Bot/README.md

 pip install -r requirements.txt
 ```
 Then put your Discord token that can be found in the Discord's developers portal inside `configuration.json`.
-This bot have to use the "server members intent", so enable it in the Discord's developers portal.
+This bot have to use the "server members intent", so you have to enable it in the Discord's developers portal.

 Finally, host the bot and invite it to your own server.